Gold City: 1980s

-The Mississippi-based Christianairs group were renamed Gold City in Dahlonega, Georgia at midnight on New Year’s Day in 1980, composing of tenor Bob Oliver, lead Jerry Ritchie, baritone Ken Trussell, and bass Dallas Gilliland.
-Bass Tim Riley would replace Gilliland as the permanent bass singer in July of that same year.
+The Alabama-based Christian group was renamed Gold City in Dahlonega, Georgia at midnight on New Year’s Day in 1980, composed of tenor Bob Oliver, lead Jerry Ritchie, baritone Ken Trussell, and bass Dallas Gilliland.
+Bass Tim Riley replaced Gilliland as the permanent bass singer in July of that same year.
 The group appeared on the main stage of the National Quartet Convention in October 1981.
 Pianist Garry Jones joined the group one month prior to the convention.
 In 1982, tenor Brian Free came on board and lead Ivan Parker joined in 1983.
 This group of men formed a consistent core that remained together until the end of 1993.
-Original owner Floyd Beck died in 1984, resulting in Tim Riley taking over ownership and the group's relocation to Gadsden, Alabama.
-Jeff Hullender joined the group in 1984 as the group's bass guitar player.
+Original owner Floyd Beck died in 1984, resulting in the group ownership being shared equally by Tim Riley, Ivan Parker, Garry Jones and Brian Free.
+During this transition, the group relocated to Gadsden, Alabama.
+Jeff Hullender joined the group in 1984 as bass guitar player.
 Mike LeFevre joined in 1985 to sing the baritone part, replacing Jerry Ritchie.

 1990s

-Steve Lacey took over for LeFevre in 1992, and after the departure of Free, Jones, and Parker in 1993, Lacey switched to lead while Mark Trammell became baritone and Jay Parrack was named the new tenor.
+Steve Lacey took over for LeFevre in 1992.
+After the departure of Free and Parker in 1993, Lacey switched to lead while Mark Trammell became baritone and Jay Parrack was named the new tenor.
 Lacey left to join the Kingdom Heirs the following year.
 David Hill became lead singer for a while; his departure led to the next consistent lineup for the group, which included Jonathan Wilburn singing lead, Mark Trammell singing baritone, and Jay Parrack as tenor with Riley at bass from 1996 until 2002.
 Over this period, the group developed a style that relied on heavy brass arrangements for their more driving songs.